nitins17/jax/ci/README.md

 JAX's official CI jobs run the scripts in this folder.
 The CI scripts require an env file to be set in `ENV_FILE` that sets various configuration settings.
-These "env" files are structured according to the build type and platform that they target.
-For e.g., `ci/envs/build_artifacts/jaxlib/linux_x86` contains the configs for building the `jaxlib` package for Linux x86.
+These "env" files are structured by their build type.
+For e.g., `ci/envs/build_artifacts/jaxlib` contains the configs for building the `jaxlib` package.
 The scripts are intended to be used across different platforms and architectures and currently supports the following systems: Linux x86, Linux Arm64, Mac x86, Mac Arm64, Windows x86.

 If you would like to test these scripts, follow the instructions below.